 The journalist was found guilty of terrorism, secession, hostility against the state, contempt for civil authority, rebellion, and spreading false news, including by electronic means, according to the court judgment, which CPJ reviewed, and a local news report.

 Conrad also distributed images of rallies and protests to other journalists, including those working on the privately owned Horizon TV, Rush FM Radio, and Ndefcam Radio based in Bamenda, the same person said.
-Conrad also published video and still footage of the protests on his blog, as well as his personal Facebook page and other pages on the social media platform, said the person with knowledge of Conrad’s case.
+Conrad also published video and still footage of the protests on his blog, as well as his personal Facebook page and other pages on the social media platform, the person said.

-Conrad was arrested at gunpoint on December 8, 2016, by at least 10 military officers, while filming a rally of the ruling Cameroon People’s Democratic Movement that had turned violent, said the person.
+Conrad was arrested at gunpoint on December 8, 2016, by at least 10 military officers, while filming a rally of the ruling Cameroon People’s Democratic Movement that had turned violent, the person told CPJ.
 His camera was destroyed and he was held by the Bamenda judicial police for five hours and interrogated, the person told CPJ.

 He was transferred to Yaoundé half-naked in his boxer shorts and chained in the back of a military vehicle that night, and was detained without outside contact for two weeks at the Directorate for Territorial Surveillance, the police’s secretive intelligence arm, the person said.

 Conrad was repeatedly questioned about the images he had taken and the media organizations to which he had distributed them, the person said.
-The journalist was transferred after two weeks to Kondengui Central Prison and appeared before a military tribunal on December 23, 2016, the person said.
-The trial dragged on for more than a year and through at least 16 adjournments before the May 2018 sentencing, the person told CPJ.
+The journalist was transferred after two weeks to Kondengui Central Prison and appeared before a military tribunal on December 23, 2016; the trial dragged on for more than a year and through at least 16 adjournments before the May 2018 sentencing, the person told CPJ.

-Conrad’s appeal before the military tribunal in Yaoundé began in June 2019, but by late October 2020, it had been adjourned at least 19 times, the same person told CPJ.
+Conrad’s appeal before the military tribunal in Yaoundé began in June 2019, but was repeatedly adjourned, the same person told CPJ.

 On July 22, 2019, inmates at the Kondengui Central Prison staged protests over their living conditions, including chronic overcrowding, and delays in their cases getting to court, the person said.
 Authorities transferred Conrad and other alleged protesters to the State Secretariat for Defense in Yaoundé, where they were held incommunicado for two weeks and returned to Kondengui Central Prison on August 4, according to a report by Human Rights Watch.

 On August 6, 2019, the Ekounou court of first instance in Yaoundé charged Conrad and other inmates with rebellion, attempted prison break, destruction of property, and theft.
-That trial started on August 23, 2019, and there were at least four adjournments, according to posts on the Facebook news page Mimi Mefo Info.
-On September 2, 2019.
-Conrad was acquitted on three charges but was found guilty of group rebellion and sentenced to an additional 18 months in prison, to run concurrently, the person with knowledge of the case told CPJ.
+That trial started on August 23, 2019, and on September 2, Conrad was acquitted on three charges but was found guilty of group rebellion and sentenced to an additional 18 months in prison, to run concurrently, the person with knowledge of his case told CPJ.

-In November 2019 Condad was diagnosed with third-degree hemorrhoids by a doctor at Yaounde’s Central Hospital who recommended surgery, the person familiar with his case said, and added that Conrad suffered from digestive problems, including stomach cramps.
+In November 2019, Conrad was diagnosed with third-degree hemorrhoids by a doctor at Yaounde’s Central Hospital who recommended surgery, the person familiar with his case said, and added that Conrad suffered from digestive problems, including stomach cramps.